Introduction

 The project

-So this board is based on the latest ESP32-P4 and C6 chipsets and at the time I started this project late january 2026 there was no official support for in on the Platform.io framework.
+So this board is based on the latest ESP32-P4 and C6 chipsets and at the time I started this project late January 2026, there was no official support for in on the Platform.io framework.
 You had to reference to a distribution via an URL in your platformio.ini file.
-And the again the default support was for the development board with 1 MB flash storage and 380K ROM, while the chipset comes with 16MB flash and 500K of ROM.
-So here was the 1st challenge for me; how to overcome this limitation since, and I will get back to it later, my compiled file size was bigger than the 1MB so I culd not flash it to the ESP32.
+And again the default support was for the development board with 1 MB flash storage and 380K ROM, while the chipset comes with 16MB flash and 500K of ROM.
+So here was the 1st challenge for me; how to overcome this limitation since, and I will get back to it later, my compiled file size was bigger than the 1MB so I could not flash it to the ESP32.

 I started with drawing some scenario's and UML diagrams for the working of this application: